WebbyLab/eslint-plugin-more/docs/no-then.md

-# Forces the use of async / await intead ofthen
+# Forces the use of async / await intead of then

 `async` / `await` can be used in conjunction with promises to make asyncronous code act in a syncronous manner.